greghughespdx/imessage-bridge/README.md

 brew services restart imessage-bridge
 ```

-## Identity: which iMessage account does the agent use?
+## Identity: Which iMessage account does the agent use?

 This is important to understand before installing: The bridge sends and receives messages as whichever Apple ID is signed into the Messages app on the Mac where the bridge runs.
 If you want your AI agent to have its own iMessage identity (i.e., separate from your personal one), sign into the agent's Apple ID in Messages.app on the Mac running the bridge.

-For example: You are looged into your personal iMessage account on your laptop.
+For example: You are logged into your personal iMessage account on your laptop.
 You set up a second Mac (or a Mac mini) which is signed into a different Apple ID for the agent.
 You would install the bridge on the Mac where the agent's iMessage account is logged in.
-The agent can then send/receive messages using it's own assigned identity.
+The agent can then send/receive messages using its own assigned identity.
 Your contacts will see messages from the agent's name and email/number, and replies will go back to the agent as well.

 If you run the bridge on a Mac signed into your personal iMessage, the agent with sends as you and can have access to all of your received messages.
 You may want that or decide it's fine for your use case, but be aware of it.

 ## SMS (green bubble) support

 The bridge handles both iMessage (blue bubble) and SMS/MMS (green bubble) messages through the same interface.
 The messages you can send sitting at the Mac's keyboard are the same ones the agent can send.
-Both end up in chat.db and both can be sent via the same AppleScript commands.
+Both end up in chat.db, and both can be sent via the same AppleScript commands.

 ***Note:*** For SMS relay to work, you need **Text Message Forwarding** enabled on your iPhone: Settings > Messages > Text Message Forwarding, and enable it for the Mac running the bridge.
 This is a standard Apple feature.